 How Does The Track Bar Come Into Play?

-If one tire hits a bump before the other, the track bar flexes and is under tension.
-This energy will release in the opposite direction.
-If you are holding the steering wheel tight the OEM track bar will let the axle shift side to side.
-The actual tires will turn even though the steering wheel is not moving.
-If the opposing forces are strong enough the energy creates what is known as Death Wobble.
+Most often Death wobble happens when one tire hits a bump before the other.
+A common example is crossing an angled bridge or set of railroad tracks at speed, and even just a big pothole can give the same forces.
+These bumps cause the track bar assembly to be under tension, and this stored energy will release and push in the opposite direction once you have passed over the bump.
+If you are holding the steering wheel tight the flex in the OEM track bar will let the axle shift side to side, causing the tires to turn even though the steering wheel is not moving.
+If the forces are strong enough the energy can build after every opposing kick of the tires, which creates what is known as Death Wobble.

 Second Most Important Factor: The Steering Damper

 It is a common belief that the steering damper is not needed, or any ol’ damper will do.
 This is a myth that many fall prey to and we’ll explain why you need a steering damper, and why you need a good one!

 Specializing in heavy vehicles has shown us how important the steering damper is.
 A well-built and well-positioned steering damper can combat opposing caster forces.
 Your steering damper is a shock absorber for your steering assembly.
 Your tires can act as air springs in this equation.

 Have you ever bounced an inflated tire and wheel out the back of your truck bed?
 There's a lot of stored energy in there!
 This stored energy in the tires bouncing from side to side is a major contributing fact to DW.

 With a proven track bar, a quality steering damper can control these tire bounce forces and manage DW.